Collin Quinn Lomax/shutterstock

 Check for skip-the-line tickets

 The extra fee tacked onto queue-jump tickets is invaluable when you consider how much more time you’ll get to spend gazing at exhibits instead of staring at the back of someone’s head in line.
-Buy an express pass from official vendors of sites like the Roman Colosseum or Tokyo’s Sky Tree, or hunt down third-party fast-track options, which often include a guided tour.
+Buy an express pass from official vendors of sites like the Roman Colosseum or Tokyo’s Sky Tree, or hunt down third-party fast-track options.
 If you’re more worried about mobs of people than that initial wait in line, learn how to beat the crowds at 15 popular tourist attractions.

 Snag your ticket ahead of time